redtigercrypto/defiscan1/src/content/protocols/liquity.md

 The Liquity protocol is deployed on Ethereum mainnet.

-> Chain score: L
+> Chain score: Low

 ## Upgradeability

 All permissions in the system have been renounced and the protocol is fully immutable.
 No upgrades or changes can be made to the protocol, its functions or parameters.

-> Upgradeability score: L
+> Upgradeability score: Low

 ## Autonomy

 Liquity relies on two external oracles, Chainlink (primary) and Tellor (fallback), but has a robust fallback mechanism in place, using the "last good price" if both oracles fail or become untrusted.
 This ensures the protocol can continue operating without interruption, minimizing the impact of oracle failure on its performance.
 Despite its reliance on external oracles, Liquity’s fallback systems mitigates the risk of disruptions.

-> Autonomy score: L
+> Autonomy score: Low

 ## Exit Window

 Liquity’s contracts are fully immutable, no upgrades or changes can be made, removing the need for an exit window.

-> Exit Window score: L
+> Exit Window score: Low

 ## Accessibility